CannonFodderSE/Bigscreen-Beyond-2-BSB2-powerbox/README.md

 A Displayport passthrough is used to connect the link box's display connector to a Displayport cable connected to the PC. https://www.amazon.com/dp/B0BC85JTDJ

-As menmtioned before, this was assembled in a .30 cliber plastice ammo can from Harbor Freight.
+As mentioned before, this was assembled in a .30 cliber plastice ammo can from Harbor Freight.
 There are similar models on Amazon.

 Harbor Freight

 https://www.harborfreight.com/030-caliber-ammo-box-63135.html

 Amazon

 https://www.amazon.com/Plano-Ammunition-Heavy-Duty-Water-Resistant-Protection/dp/B07RC83LTZ

-Power and USB cords have a knot tied on the inside of the box to prevent them from peing pulled out the holes I drilled for them.
+Power and USB cords have a knot tied on the inside of the box to prevent them from being pulled out the holes I drilled for them.
 It is recommended to use grommets to prevent the wires from wearing through and shorting out on the walls of the ammo box. https://www.amazon.com/Silicone-Grommets-Automotive-Protection-Irrigation/dp/B0DF81PH8X